 BMW Makes Noise When Braking

-If your BMW makes a noise when braking, the most probable cause is worn brake pads.
+Suppose your BMW makes a noise when braking; the most probable cause is worn brake pads.
 You should also note the brake pad warning message on the iDrive screen.

 If the vehicle has been parked for a long time, it is normal to hear a rubbing noise when you drive the car.
 The noise is due to rust built up on the rotors.
-Another problem that can cause noises when braking is bad control arm bushing or worn sway bar links.
+Another problem that can cause noises when braking is a bad control arm bushing or worn sway bar links.

 BMW Makes Noise When Unlocking